sarahajuarez11/sarahajuarez11.github.io/_pages/about.md

   image: "/images/guanajuato.jpg"
 ---

-I'm a recent computer science graduate from Texas A&M University.
+Hi!
+My name is Sarah and I'm a recent computer science graduate from Texas A&M University.

-etc, etc, etc
+The main idea of this website is to be a collectioin of some of my projects